citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

             azure_master_image = {
                 # shared_subscription = var.azure_image_subscription # Uncomment if the image is from a subscription outside of the hypervisor's subscription

+                # Resource Group is required for any type of Azure master image
+                resource_group       = var.azure_resource_group

                 # For Azure master image from managed disk or snapshot
-                resource_group       = var.azure_resource_group
                 master_image         = var.azure_master_image

                 # For Azure image gallery